-I love this dessert because it’s practically instant, takes only a handful of ingredients and it tastes sooo good, too!
+You’ll love this quick chocolate mousse recipe because it’s practically instant, takes only a handful of ingredients and it tastes sooo good, too!
 The combination of intense richness of chocolate, tartiness of the raspberry ‘surprise’ on the bottom of the cup and the salty crunch of the pistachios is simply… irresistible!

-While I’d normally use fresh raspberries when in season, frozen raspberries are just as good although they seem to have a more sour, tart taste.
-Mr Chipconnoisseur referred to it as “evil sherbet” flavour, but he is a giant sweet tooth and I think his sour tastebuds are somewhat more sensitive than mine.
-For me, the tartiness of the frozen berries balances the sweetness of the chocolate even better.
+While I normally use fresh raspberries when in season, frozen raspberries are just as good although they seem to have a more sour, tart taste.
+For me, the tartness of the frozen berries balances the sweetness of the chocolate even better.

-Another great thing about this dessert is that if you like the idea of a semifreddo (semi frozen), you can place the cups in the freezer for about 20 minutes before serving.
+Another great thing about this recipe is that if you like the idea of a semifreddo (semi frozen), you can place the cups in the freezer for about 20 minutes before serving.
 The mousse will turn into a more ice-cream-like consistency.
-Either way: yum!

 - 200g dark chocolate, broken into squares